fission/docs.fission.io/docs/content/en/docs/observability/loki.md

 You'll notice that the Promtail installation is disabled above.
 This is because custom configuraiton is required to effectively tail logs.
 The default Promtail configuration follow the [kubernetes recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) and filter out everything that doesn't conform to those rules.

 Create a values.yaml file.
 This configuration will allow Promtail to tail and forward all labels.
-This is a necessity since fission poolmgr executor adds additional labels when a pod is specialized.
+This is a necessity since fission adds additional labels when a pod is specialized.
 ```bash
 cat > promtail-config.yaml <<EOF
 config: